opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Adding-Schedules.md

     time that is offset from the schedule start time.
 At the appointed time, the SAM will start examining the schedule to determine whether any jobs qualify to start.
-Note: For a SubSchedule, the SAM does not use the Start Time value to control the SubSchedule\'s actual start time.
+Note: For a SubSchedule, the SAM does not use the Start Time value to control the SubSchedule's actual start time.
 When the Container Job calling the SubSchedule qualifies to start, the SAM force-starts the SubSchedule.
 When the Start Time value is defined for a SubSchedule, SAM only uses the value for